-By definition, Persians (also known as Iranians) are an ethnic group native to Iran.
+By definition, Persians (also known as Iranians) are an ethnic group native to the region known today as Iran.
 The Persian language, called Farsi, is part of the Indo-Iranian language family, and is the official language of Iran.
-Dari, the language of the elite in Afghanistan, is a dialect of modern Persian.
+Dari, the language of the elite in Afghanistan, is a dialect of modern Farsi.

-Around 1000 B.C., Persian groups began to settle in the territory that is now Iran.
-Loosely associated Persian tribes became a more cohesive political unit under the Achaemenian dynasty.
-Their unity soon made them the dominant ethnic group in the region.
+Persian groups began to settle in the territory that is now Iran as long ago as 1000 B.C.
+The loosely associated Persian tribes later became a more cohesive political unit under the Achaimenian Dynasty, and their unity soon made them the dominant ethnic group in the region.

-For 1,200 years, Persia maintained a culture that became increasingly more complex and rigid.
-This laid the foundation for a successful Arabian conquest in the seventh century A.D.
+For 1,200 years, Persia maintained a culture that became increasingly more complex and rigid, laying the foundation for a successful Arabian conquest in the seventh century.
 It was not until the Islamic revolution of 1979 that massive changes came both to Iran and to the Persian people.

-Although the vast majority of Persians now live either in Iran or in one of the nearby Middle Eastern countries, small Persian communities can also be found in many other nations around the world.
+The vast majority of Persians now live either in Iran or in one of the nearby Middle Eastern countries.
+However, small Persian communities can also be found in other nations all over the globe, such as Uzbekistan.

 * Scripture Prayers for the Persian in Uzbekistan.

-* Pray that God will raise up faithful intercessors who will stand in the gap for the Persians.
+* Pray that God will raise up faithful intercessors who will stand in the gap for the Iranian Diaspora.

 |People Name General||Persian|